azizcodes/azizcodes.github.io/_posts/2018-01-10-orgtables.md

 (org-time-stamp '(16) 1)               ;; insert date & time
 (org-insert-time-stamp (current-time)) ;; insert date only
 ```
-See the next post.
-You can make complex functions with lisp expressions, as follows
+See the next post for many more examples.
+You can make functions that do whatever you want with lisp expressions, as follows

 ```elisp
 (defun getmonth(x)